-Description and review of the City of Trees Mardi Gras Parade, a fun family-friendly event held in Downtown and Old Sacramento.
+(Updated 2/19/2024) Description and review of the City of Trees Mardi Gras Parade, a fun family-friendly event held in Downtown Sacramento.
+NEW: See “Updates” below.

 A friend and I headed to the Downtown Sacramento Capitol Mall this past Saturday to check out the inaugural City of Trees Mardi Gras Parade.
 The event was organized by The Curiosity Collaborative (formerly March for Science Sacramento) along with Krewe of Trees volunteers.
 The idea behind the parade is to showcase Sacramento’s culturally diverse performance and art communities.

 SacramentoRevealed.com – All Things Sacramento (from a personal perspective)